 A role is a pattern of actions expected of a person in activities involving others.
-Each individual plays different roles in his life time.(Parent, son , Friend , Spouse, team member, supervisor, follower, advisor, consumer, investor etc.,).Hence it becomes necessary for him to understand the role clearly and act accordingly.
+Each individual plays different roles in his life time.(Parent, son , Friend , Spouse, team member, supervisor, follower, advisor, consumer, investor etc.,).
+Hence it becomes necessary for him to understand the role clearly and act accordingly.

-7. Difference between individual behavior and group behavior:
+7. Difference between individual behaviour and group behaviour:

-Individual behavior may be good but group behavior may be bad .Group behavior may be good but Individual behavior may be bad.
-As Individual behavior may vary form group behavior, human behavior should be studied in both the aspects.
+Individual behaviour may be good but group behaviour may be bad .Group behaviour may be good but Individual behaviour may be bad.
+As Individual behaviour may vary form group behavior, human behaviour should be studied in both the aspects.